aninditadash/java_basics/README.md

 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20250714182833376232/java_jit_compiler.jpg" width=600 />
 <br/>

-### **Run the Compiled Java Program**
+### **Execute the Compiled Java Program**

 ```java
 javac HelloWorld.java
 java HelloWorld
 ```

 __Why `.class` is not included in the java command:__ When running a Java program, the java command expects a class name with the `main()` method specified. `javac` command compiles the `HelloWorld.java` file and generates `HelloWorld.class` file.
 After compilation, the command `java HelloWorld.class` is an incorrect command, this will cause an error because the JVM will look for a class named _HelloWorld.class, not HelloWorld_.
 Starting with Java SE 11/JDK 11, Java introduced the ability to launch a single-file source-code program with the java launcher, without first needing to explicitly compile the source code.
 This works by the java launcher automatically invoking the compiler and storing the compiled code in-memory.
+When you execute a Java program, the JVM looks for the `public static void main(String[] args)` method within the specified class to begin execution.

 ```java
 java HelloWorld.java